You are listening to the Sean Hannity Radio Show Podcast.

 And he went against his own instincts.

-I mean, it was a pretty amazing night last night in terms of doing what is what is needed and necessary also to protect all of us here at home, in my opinion.
+I mean, it was a pretty amazing night last night in terms of doing what is needed and necessary, also to protect all of us here at home, in my opinion.

-Buck Sextett, host of Buck Sexton with America Now, former CIA agent, NYPD intelligence division specialist, served in Afghanistan and with the CIA, worked closely with senior U.S. military personnel on Afghanistan policy.
+Buck Sexton, host of Buck Sexton with America Now, former CIA agent, NYPD Intelligence Division specialist, served in Afghanistan and with the CIA, worked closely with senior U.S. military personnel on Afghanistan policy.

 Captain Roger Hill is the author of Dog Company, a true story of American soldiers abandoned by their high command.